Other red dots: A possible GLIMPSE of normal AGB stars at Cosmic Noon through extreme lensing: Introduction

 Caustic-crossing events represent the only way to resolve single stars at cosmological distances.
-While they can be used to constrain dark matter (DM) models \citep[e.g.][]{diego18,diego24a,diego24c}, and the intra-cluster light (ICL) of the intervening SL clusters \citep[e.g.][]{diego23b}, they can also be used to populate the Hertzsprung-Russel diagram and to constrain the IMF at high redshifts \citep[][]{windhorst18}.
-A first such attempt was made by \citet{meena25} who found that the high-mass end of the IMF departs from both the \citet{salpeter55} and \citet{chabrier03} shapes at $z\sim1-3$.
+While they can be used to constrain dark matter (DM) models \citep[e.g.][]{oguri18,diego18,diego24a,diego24c}, and the intra-cluster light (ICL) of the intervening SL clusters \citep[e.g.][]{diego23b}, they can also be used to populate the Hertzsprung-Russel diagram, to constrain the IMF at high redshifts, and might represent a prime method to directly observe Population~III stars \citep[][]{windhorst18}.
+A first such attempt to constrain the high-redshift IMF with extremely magnified stars was made by \citet{meena25} who found that the high-mass end of the IMF departs from both the \citet{salpeter55} and \citet{chabrier03} shapes at $z\sim1-3$ (see also \citealt{li25}).
 Despite the extreme magnifications \citep[typically $\sim10^3-10^4$; see e.g.][]{palencia24}, observed caustic-crossing objects so-far are all rare luminous super-giants, both blue \citep[e.g.][]{kelly18,welch22a,diego22,furtak24a} and red \citep[e.g.][]{diego23a,fudamoto25} and thus only probe the extreme high-mass end of the IMF (i.e.\ $M\gtrsim10\,\mathrm{M}_{\odot}$; e.g.\ \citealt{levesque17}).
-Low-mass stars on the other hand, remain elusive and have not been observed in extreme lensing events to date.
+Low-mass stars on the other hand, remain elusive and have not been observed in extreme lensing events to date (though cf.\ e.g.\ \citealt{leier16}).